Niko-kang/GOAL/_pages/about.md

   - /about/
   - /about.html
 ---

-I'm a second-year master's student at the School of Physics.
-I'm currently focusing on quantum information subject，especially in quantum precesion measurement and I'm now interning at School of Computer Science, focusing on LLM&Embodied AI.
-I have interdisciplinary background in computer science and physics.
-I'm interested in Robotics,Embodied AI，Multimodal model and Generative Model
+I am a second-year master’s student in Physics with a focus on quantum information science, specializing in quantum precision measurement techniques .
+Concurrently, I am pursuing a research internship at the School of Computer Science, working on Embodied AI and Large Language Models (LLMs).
+My interdisciplinary training in CS abd Physics drives me to exploy the world with a strong interest in integrating physics principles into robotics, generative AI, and multimodal systems.